Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 6. Third Reading/Final Passage

-The engrossed bill is read for a third time.
-Here, it is debated in the respective Chamber and members can propose amendments.
+The bill is read for a third time.
+Here, it is debated in the respective chamber and members can propose amendments.
 It is then voted by members for final passage.
 This roll call (vote) is recorded and can be viewed.
-If this bill passes, it will go to the other chamber (the House or Senate) where it will go through all of the above processes again!
+If the bill passes, it moves on to the other chamber (the House or Senate) where it will go through the full process again!

 7. Conference Committee

-If the other chamber has amendments, it has to go back to the original chamber it was introduced to be approved.
-However, if both chambers can’t come to an agreement, the bill is sent to two house conference committees (composed of three Senators and three Representatives) to come to an agreement.
-Once a compromise has been put together, a conference report will be voted on by both chambers.
+If the other chamber amends the bill, it must then go back to the original chamber where it was introduced to be approved again as amended (concurrence).
+However, if both chambers can’t come to an agreement, the bill is sent to two conference committees (composed of three Senators and three House Representatives) to resolve differences.
+Once a proposed compromise has been reached, both chambers will vote a conference report.

-Once the bill is passed in both the House and the Senate, it goes to the Governor where it can be signed into law or vetoed within 10 days of delivery to them.
+Once the bill has passed both the House and the Senate, it goes to the Governor where it can be signed into law or vetoed within 10 days of delivery.

 Where can I view a bill?

-The Louisiana State Legislator site is a great resource to look up bills.
-Users are able to search and track bills using MYLEGIS, Through this platform you can add bills to a “tracker” and it will show you the bill status, committee hearing dates and when the bill will be voted on in the House or Senate.
+The Louisiana Legislature website is a great resource to look up bills.
+Users can search and track bills using MYLEGIS, a platform where you can add bills to a “tracker” and see the bill status, committee hearing dates, and when the bill is scheduled to be voted on in the House and/or Senate.

-However, you don’t need to make an account!
-You can also do a simple search for bills in the current session.
+To view bills without making an account, you can do a simple search for legislation in the current session.

-View upcoming Committee Meeting schedules here - Here, you can view which “room” to tune into when directed to watch the committee meetings online!
+View upcoming committee meeting schedules here - This is where you can find which “room” to tune into when watching specific committee meetings online.

 Basic Legislative Lingo

-Act: A bill that has been approved by both houses, signed by the Governor and given an act number by the Secretary of State.
+Act: A bill that has been approved by both chambers, signed by the Governor, and given an act number by the Secretary of State.

 Amendment: A change made to the language of a bill by adding or deleting passages.

-Bill: A bill is a legislative instrument written by a legislator to create a new law or repeal/reform a current law.
+Bill: A legislative instrument written by a legislator to create a new law or repeal/reform a current law.

-Caucus: An informal group of legislators such as the Black Caucus or the Women’s Caucus.
-They can also sometimes be referred to as delegations.
-Here is a list of caucuses and delegations here in Louisiana.
+Caucus: An informal group of legislators such as the Black Caucus or the Women’s Caucus. which are sometimes referred to as delegations.
+Here is a list of caucuses and delegations in Louisiana.

-Committee Report: A reporter of any action taken on the legislative instruments (bills and resolutions) heard at the meeting.
-The report is typically read prior to the adjournment of the session that day.
+Committee Report: A report of any action taken on the bills and resolutions heard at the committee meeting, typically read prior to the adjournment of the session that day.

-Conference Committee: A committee, composed of three members from each house, the purpose of which is to propose to the two houses a means to resolve differences in a bill when the house of origin refuses to concur in one or more amendments adopted by the opposite house.
+Conference Committee: A committee composed of three members from each chamber to resolve differences in a bill when the chamber of origin refuses to concur in one or more amendments adopted by the opposite chamber.
+Once the committee comes to an agreement, both chambers must vote on the conference report.

-Congress: Congress is the governing legislature comprised of two chambers: the Senate and House of Representatives.
+Congress: The governing legislature comprised of two chambers: the Senate and House of Representatives.

-Witness Cards: A mechanism for the public to express (or request the opportunity to provide testimony in) support or opposition to a legislative instrument f.e. a bill or resolution.
+Witness Cards: A mechanism for the public to express (or request the opportunity to provide testimony) in support or opposition to a proposed bill or resolution.
 These cards are available in the committee room and overflow rooms on the witness tables where you can fill them out and hand them to a designated staff member or sergeant-at-arms.

-Tip: The length of these meetings and number of people are limited, so we advise those in large number to appoint someone to speak on behalf of your group/organization.
+The length of committee meetings and number of people allowed in the room are limited, so we advise larger groups to appoint someone to speak on behalf of your group/organization.

 Visit the official Louisiana Legislature Glossary page for more!